 (e) Can I comply with this AD in any other way?
 You may use an alternative method of compliance or adjust the compliance time if:

 (1) Your alternative method of compliance provides an equivalent level of safety; and

 (2) The Manager, Wichita Aircraft Certification Office (ACO), approves your alternative.
 Submit your request through an FAA Principal Maintenance Inspector, who may add comments and then send it to the Manager, Wichita ACO.

 This AD applies to each airplane identified in paragraph (a) of this AD, regardless of whether it has been modified, altered, or repaired in the area subject to the requirements of this AD.
 For airplanes that have been modified, altered, or repaired so that the performance of the requirements of this AD is affected, the owner/operator must request approval for an alternative method of compliance in accordance with paragraph (e) of this AD.
 The request should include an assessment of the effect of the modification, alteration, or repair on the unsafe condition addressed by this AD; and, if you have not eliminated the unsafe condition, specific actions you propose to address it.

-(h) When does this amendment become effective?
-This amendment becomes effective on June 14, 2002.Start Signature
+(i) When does this amendment become effective?
+This amendment becomes effective on October 4, 2002.Start Signature